manikandann95/LearningPython/WhileLoop.md

+The while and for loops can also have an else clause in Python.
+The else clause executes after the loop finishes its execution as long as it has not been terminated by **break**

 Listen to this story: a boy and his father, a computer programmer, are playing with wooden blocks.
 They are building a pyramid.
 Their pyramid is a bit weird, as it is actually a pyramid-shaped wall – it's flat.
 The pyramid is stacked according to one simple principle: each lower layer contains one block more than the layer above.